-Recognizing the potential threats from global climate change to the environment, society and economy, Dr. Linda Brady, Chancellor of the University of North Carolina at Greensboro (UNCG), signed the American College & University Presidents Climate Commitment (ACUPCC) in October 2011, pledging the University to develop a strategic plan to achieve climate neutrality.
+Recognizing the potential threats from global climate change to the environment, society and economy, Dr. Linda Brady, former Chancellor of the University of North Carolina at Greensboro (UNCG), signed the American College & University Presidents Climate Commitment (ACUPCC) in October 2011, pledging the University to develop a strategic plan to achieve climate neutrality.
 This declaration was the culmination of years of effort by several faculty, students and staff to have UNCG emerge as a local and national leader in implementing and promoting sustainable practices.
 It was also an acknowledgement by UNCG of its obligation to prepare its graduates to meet the current and future challenges posed by climate change.

 (Click on the image to download a copy)

 Development of this campus Climate Action Plan (CAP) was led by the UNCG Sustainability Coordinator, Trey McDonald.
 A CAP team comprised of more than 50 UNCG students, staff and faculty was established, divided into six (6) working groups around specific focus areas – University Administration, Infrastructure Energy Use, Transportation, Materials Management, Water, and Academics and Outreach.
 Five of the working groups were asked to develop potential actions to further UNCG’s goal of climate neutrality, with estimates of financial costs and potential greenhouse gas (GHG) reductions.
 The Academic working group focused on creating strategies to make certain that UNCG students gain an understanding of sustainability via research and coursework; this knowledge can result in practical benefits for campus carbon reduction.
 The actions proposed in this document include many adapted from best practices at other universities as well as some unique to UNCG.